-The extravagant show begin exactly at 6:15pm as the sun began to set beneath the mountains while guests and models alike sat upon plywood and mirrored plexiglass stools complimenting the tall mirrored speaker system spread about throughout the back lawn creating a futuristic aesthetic juxtaposed against the classic Palm Spring settings.
+The extravagant show begins exactly at 6:15 pm as the sun began to set beneath the mountains while guests and models alike sat upon plywood and mirrored plexiglass stools complementing the tall mirrored speaker system spread about throughout the back lawn creating a futuristic aesthetic juxtaposed against the classic Palm Spring settings.

 Palm Springs, a city that initiated the resort mindset becomes the scene where all these travels play out, like an endless come and go, between here, there and elsewhere…

-Long free-flowing skirts, crisscrossed leather belts on bare midriffs paid homage to the classic Southern California free flowing look while tying in Nicolas Ghesquieres signature.
+Long free-flowing skirts, crisscrossed leather belts on bare midriffs paid homage to the classic Southern California free-flowing look while tying in Nicolas Ghesquiere’s signature.
 Each look was paired with heavy heeled desert boots, a unique pair of white sneakers and a classic dress shoe with white detailing and a translucent heel.
-Amongst the collection were stand outs like quilted housecoats in unique prints made an appearance providing a twist on a classic 1960’s Palm Springs staple.
-Stunning lamb leather embroidered dresses soon followed that added a lovely glitz to subterranean glamour.
-And lest we forget the hot pants that we will inevitably be seeing on every starlet next summer.
+Amongst the collection were standouts like quilted housecoats in unique prints made an appearance providing a twist on a classic 1960’s Palm Springs staple.
+Stunning lamb leather embroidered dresses soon followed that added lovely glitz to subterranean glamour.
+And lest we forget the hot pants that we will inevitably be seen on every starlet next summer.

-As what was once said by Lautner of the Bob and Delores Hope residence: “The purpose of architecture is to create timeless, free, joyous spaces for all activities of life.”
-Perhaps so then could be said of the same for Nicholas’ vision of his California dream collection.
+As was once said by Lautner of the Bob and Delores Hope residence: “The purpose of architecture is to create timeless, free, joyous spaces for all activities of life.”
+Perhaps so than could be said of the same for Nicholas’ vision of his California dream collection.